The Ultimate Guide to Cleaning Fiberglass Boat Effectively

 Here are the biggest culprits and how to beat them:

-• Rust Bleeds: See those small orange or brown drips under your stainless steel cleats, railings, or screws?
-That's rust.
+- Rust Bleeds: Those small orange or brown drips under stainless steel cleats, railings, or screws are rust.
 It's a mineral-based stain and needs a different game plan than organic scum.

-• Black Streaks: These are typically caused by rain washing over things like window gaskets, vinyl rub rails, or dirty canvas.
-The runoff picks up pollutants and dirt, leaving a nasty trail down the side of your hull.
+- Black Streaks: These are typically caused by rain washing over things like window gaskets, vinyl rub rails, or dirty canvas.
+The runoff picks up pollutants and dirt, leaving a nasty trail down the side of the hull.

-• Exhaust Soot: Those dark, greasy smudges near your exhaust ports are a mix of carbon and unburnt fuel.
-They’re oily and demand a cleaner that can cut through petroleum residue.
+- Exhaust Soot: Those dark, greasy smudges near exhaust ports are a mix of carbon and unburnt fuel.
+They're oily and demand a cleaner that can cut through petroleum residue.

 Using a targeted approach means you solve the problem fast without resorting to aggressive scrubbing that can dull your boat's finish.